ArnavVashisthCodingAccountnew/ArnavVashisthCodingAccountnew/README.md

 ## Hi there 👋
 ### This is Arnav Vashisth, winner of TIMES OF INDIA WORLDCODINGBEE Season 1,2 and a WhiteHatJr Student.
 ### Certified by WhiteHatJr , doing since 3 years, PRO and ADV course.
-- <h1>BIG NEWS: I AM LAUNCHING VYASAGPT, a simple huggingpt style model by 15th June.
-See you at the finish line!</h1>
 <a href="https://app.daily.dev/arnavreality"><img src="https://api.daily.dev/devcards/v2/fHN0Z36Me7pECx5efWuTZ.png?r=6a2" width="356" alt="arnavReality's Dev Card"/></a>

 - Tools and Languages: